I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_irb_req_isoch_allocate_resources_wxp.md

 Specifies one more than the maximum expected number of buffers that are attached to the resource handle at any given time.

+`nMaxBufferSize`

+Specifies the maximum size of the buffers that are attached to the resource handle.

 `nQuadletsToStrip`

 Specifies the number of quadlets to strip from the beginning of every packet in an incoming isochronous stream.
 This parameter is ignored unless the device driver sets the  RESOURCE_STRIP_ADDITIONAL_QUADLETS flag in <b>u.IsochAllocateResources.fulFlags</b>.

+`hResource`

+Specifies a handle to the resource.

+`ChannelMask`

+Specifies a set of isochronous channels, if RESOURCE_USE_MULTICHANNEL is set, that are used for all transactions involving the resource handle allocated by this request.

 ## Requirements